The following is Christi’s birth story, a natural hospital VBAC (vaginal birth after cesarean).

 The noise of everyone got louder as I got closer.
 Everyone was urging me on, to keep going, you’re almost there!
 I let out a big scream as I pushed with all my might.
 As I felt a contraction coming, I gathered every ounce of strength I thought I had left, prayed out loud, “God, help me!!”
 And pushed as I screamed and everyone else gave a huge cheer.

 I felt it burning and burning but could feel her slip out.
 I thought I was done so I paused in my pushing.
 “Keep going!!
 One more!!”
 It felt like everyone was yelling and cheering.
 So I gave one more great push and felt her come all the way out.
 Immediately there was relief from the pain and pressure, and I lay back, gasping for air.

 I was so relieved it was over!
-They placed my sweet, wiggly baby girl on my belly and waited for the chord to stop pulsing before asking if we wanted to cut it.
+They placed my sweet, wiggly baby girl on my belly we entered the third stage of labor.
+We then waited for the chord to stop pulsing before asking if we wanted to cut it.
 Then we got my shirt and bra off so we could get her latched on.

 I had to give one little push to get the placenta out, but that was super easy, thankfully.
 Then they pressed on my uterus, which of course didn’t feel so great.

 They determined that I had quite a bit of tearing that had occurred (apparently her elbow tore me up on the inside before she even came out) so they spent a while fixing me up down there and while I was doing skin to skin.

 Baby Alyvia was actually born with her arm up over her face, as if she were patting herself on the back.
 This is why it was so difficult to push her out, but no one realized this until she actually came out that way.

 Later a nurse told me, “Well, there’s no doubt your pelvis would be able to deliver a big baby, because the way she came out was like pushing out a baby and a half!”